Pressure injury challenges in a new era

 Managing the burden of device related pressure injuries in vulnerable patients

 Patients, particularly vulnerable ones, are at a greater risk than ever of developing device-related pressure injuries.
 The current healthcare crisis has exacerbated risk, and made prevention strategies a top priority, even as healthcare providers’ attention is pulled elsewhere.
-Tuesday 30 March 12:00 PM CET Join the webinar
+Watch on-demand

 Fundamentals of Pressure Ulcers

 This course aims to educate you on the fundamentals of Pressure Ulcers.
 30 minutes.

 PI prevention, trends and lessons learnt from the COVID-19 pandemic